 Many legal professional networking organizations do have a presence on Facebook, and may use Facebook to send out invitations to networking events that may be especially useful for your job search.
 The more informal atmosphere may make it easier to “befriend” a future colleague and add a more personal story to your interest in joining their company.
 If you are uncomfortable with managing Facebook privacy settings but still would like to reap the benefits of Facebook networking, you may elect to create two separate profiles – one for professional networking and one for personal use.

-Twitter is an emerging social networking tool that may have ancillary benefits for your job search.
+Twitter is an established social networking tool that may have ancillary benefits for your job search.
 While many use Twitter to keep up to date on breaking news or celebrity gossip, some use Twitter to follow leaders in their fields who may tweet interesting articles, thoughts or industry news.

 As a job seeker, you can create a Twitter presence of your own by selectively re-tweeting key updates and attracting new followers.
 In addition, many professionals have been able to create contacts from Twitter by following up with those who tweeted articles of interest and starting a discourse.
 While Twitter may not be the most direct route to your next position, it may nonetheless add to your presence and create unexpected contacts, if you have the time to carefully navigate the sheer volume of irrelevant information the site often provides.
 Of course, if your dream is to work for a social media company, having a presence on Twitter is essential so that you are viewed as having kept up with the times.